 It was always loud.
 Too loud to really hear what anyone was saying.
 Let alone in another language.
 I would ask if we could talk somewhere quieter, relying on my colleague to have my back and the recording device on my person to corroborate our conversation.
-Then we would find a place, away from the loudness, to sit down, get a drink and talk.
+Then we would find a place, away from the noise, to sit down, get a drink, and talk.

-Rarely did I meet a boy, girl or young woman who didn’t come from a place of suffering.
+Rarely did I meet a boy, girl, or young woman who didn’t come from a place of suffering.
 Rarely did I find a sex worker who’d spent their childhood planning for a career in the red light district.
-What I did tend to hear, however, was stories of sadness and abuse, family members lost to addiction, young children at home suffering ill-health, broken relationships, desperate poverty.
-Those were the typical circumstances I encountered in the bars, brothels and on the street corners of the Dominican Republic.
+What I did tend to hear, however, was stories of sadness and abuse, family members lost to addiction, young children at home suffering ill-health, broken relationships, desperate poverty, those were the typical circumstances I encountered in the bars, brothels, and on the street corners of the Dominican Republic.
 More often than not, their circumstances didn’t allow for me to rally the troops and respond.
-More often than not, that person became a statistic on my excel spreadsheet.
+More often than not, that individual became a statistic on my excel spreadsheet.
 But of course, they’re not a statistic, but a person in need of help.

-After returning from this brief but powerfully impactful year of investigating the Commercial Sexual Exploitation of Children (CSEC) on the island, it became clear that life, for me, would never quite be the same again.
+After returning from this brief but powerfully impactful year of investigating the Commercial Sexual Exploitation of Children (CSEC), it became clear that life, for me, would never quite be the same again.

 So, friends, let us begin.